GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

   one of the three types:

-  - _Missing class type_ is for errors when where the destination class of a class reference does not exist in the linkage classpath.
-This error happens when a class is removed in a different version of a library, or there is a dependency missed when constructing the linkage classpath.
+  - _Missing class type_ is for errors when where the destination class of a class reference does not exist in the classpath.
+This error happens when a class is removed in a different version of a library, or there is a dependency missed when constructing the classpath.
     The reference that causes a missing class error is called a _dangling reference_.

   - _Missing method type_ is for errors when a method reference has a static linkage conflict.

   - _Missing field type_ is for errors when a field reference has a static